ImredeAngelo/retro-archive/README.md

 3. Profit

 ## Structure
-The server runs [OpenTracker](https://erdgeist.org/arts/software/opentracker/) as a closed private tracker, and [Transmission](https://transmissionbt.com/) as a BitTorrent client.
+The server runs [OpenTracker](https://erdgeist.org/arts/software/opentracker/) as a closed tracker, and [Transmission](https://transmissionbt.com/) as a BitTorrent client.
 The client is configured to be as altruistic as possible, and always seed.
 This combination ensures atleast 1 peer is seeding any game found on the website at any time, and that all peers are easily discovered by new clients.

 The web site is a simple Preact web app, using the entries from `/public/roms/index.json` to display games.
 In a production environment this would likely be implemented as a database.
 The site is served by Nginx, which also acts a reverse proxy for the other services.